winebarrel/qlap/README.md

     -d --dsn                                   Data Source Name, see https://github.com/go-sql-driver/mysql#examples.
     -n --nagents                               Number of agents. (default: 1) -t --time                                  Test run time (sec).
-Zero is infinity. (default: 60) -r --rate                                  Rate limit for each agent (qps).
+Zero is infinity. (default: 60) --number-queries                        Number of queries to execute per agent.
+Zero is infinity. (default: 0) -r --rate                                  Rate limit for each agent (qps).
 Zero is unlimited. (default: 0) -a --auto-generate-sql                     Automatically generate SQL to execute.
        --auto-generate-sql-guid-primary        Use GUID as the primary key of the table to be created.